AymarN/Java-Automate-API-Testing-with-Rest-Assured/README.md

 I use postman for different types of Application Programming Interface such as Rest, SOAP, GraphQL or WebSocket.
 It is a fast way to test API.
 I like to use Postman like a draft before using Rest-Assured.
 On Rest APIs, we hope to get the same outcome with the Rest-Assured library and the API client Postman.
-My favorite for database tests is Rest-Assured.
+My favorite for database tests on Rest APIs is Rest-Assured.